Course Catalog

 Early Childhood Care/Education, Diploma (ECC2) Diploma

-Campus Locations: Valdosta, Ben Hill Irwin, Online, Coffee
+Campus Locations: Valdosta, Online, Coffee

 The Early Childhood Care and Education Diploma program is a sequence of courses designed to prepare students for a variety of careers in the field of early childhood education.
 The program emphasizes a combination of early childhood care and education theory and practical application as well as limited general core competencies necessary for successful employment.
 Graduates have qualifications to be employed in early care and education settings including child care centers and Head Start.